mef/documentation/docs/README.md

 # Graphology

-`graphology` is a generic specification for a robust & multipurpose JavaScript `Graph` object.
+`graphology` is a specification for a robust & multipurpose JavaScript `Graph` object and aiming at supporting various kinds of graphs under a same unified interface.

-While `graphology` proposes a reference implementation, it merely remains a specificiation that anyone is free to implement in their own way.
+`graphology` therefore handles directed, undirected & mixed graphs which can be either simple or have parallel edges.

-Along with both its specification & its reference implementation, note finally that `graphology` also packs a standard library full of graph theory algorithms and common utilities written to work with any implementation of the present specifications.
+Along with those specifications, one will always find a standard library full of graph theory algorithms and common utilities.

+So, even if we propose a reference implementation, anyone remains free to implement the present specifications and still use the standard library with the new implementation.

 ## Installation